-The best time to organize a road safety week is at the beginning of the school year, or at the start of spring season when it is relatively warm and students are more frequently outdoors and near roads.
+The best time to organize a road safety event is at the beginning of the school year, or at the start of spring when it’s relatively warm and students are outdoors and near roads.

-This package provides a variety of materials, activities and suggestions to create a one-week road safety event (or one day) – simply select from the resources.
-When you begin your planning process, use the list below as a checklist to identify which tools you intend to use.
+This package provides a variety of materials, activities and suggestions to create a one-week (or one-day) road safety event.
+Simply select materials from the resources below that suit your event.